DingLi156516/DBMS-project/README.md

 TaskFaction.php -  To process TaskFnext.php and display result

-TaskG.php - In this task we have a certificationlink for each student, and the user input here are the coursename and the user email, when a user enter these, it will list the student name, course name,completion date and time, and a link for his certificate.
+TaskG.php - In this task we have a certificationlink for each student, and the user input here are the coursename and the user email, when a user enter these, it will list the student name, course name, completion date and time, and a link for his certificate.

 TaskGprocess.php - To process the data from TaskG.php and then user chooses the desired course name

 TaskGlast.php - To process the data from TaskGaction.php and display the result

-TaskH.php - In task H we need to populate 2 tables, one table shows the date of enrollment and completion, amount paid, one shows the total spent for each course, and the user input here is user email, when you enter an email address, this table will show up. - Done by admin
+TaskH.php - In Task H we need to populate 2 tables, one table shows the date of enrollment and completion, amount paid, one shows the total spent for each course, and the user input here is user email, when you enter an email address, this table will show up. - Done by admin

 TaskHprocessadmin.php - To process the data from TaskH.php and display a result

-TaskHprocessstudent.php - In task H we need to populate 2 tables, one table shows the date of enrollment and completion, amount paid, one shows the total spent for each course, and the user input here is user email, which is a session variable and it goes in, this table will show up. - Done by Student
+TaskHprocessstudent.php - In Task H we need to populate 2 tables, one table shows the date of enrollment and completion, amount paid, one shows the total spent for each course, and the user input here is user email, which is a session variable and it goes in, this table will show up. - Done by Student

 Here’s how the files are compared and combined: